michelletan/todo-tests/README.md

 ### User Story 2
 As an automation tester, I want to test the performance of the todo list.
 I need to create 20 todo lists with every test run.
-Then perform test cleanup by deleting the 20 todo lists before exitting the test run.
+Then perform test cleanup by deleting the 20 todo lists before exiting the test run.

 Notes: Use TestSetup and TestTearDown in the test scripts.

 ## Test Cases
+**Assumptions**: <br>
-**Assumption**: The Active and Completed tabs are out of scope
+- The Active and Completed tabs are out of scope
+- Handling different environments is out of scope

 1. Create a new todo list item
     1. On the All tab, verify that the item does not have a green tick